cjacker/opensource-toolchain-avr/README.md

 The blink example in this repo provide a configurable 'Makefile', you can change the 'MCU_TYPE' defined in 'Makefile'.

-**NOTE: there is a lot of tutotial use `-R .eeprom` with avr-objcopy, it's meaningless for this example."
+**NOTE: there is a lot of tutotial use `-R .eeprom` with avr-objcopy, it's meaningless for this example.**

 # 4. Programming